Rosa May Billinghurst: Politics

-Billinghurst was given a Hunger Strike Medal 'for Valour'.
+Billinghurst was given a Hunger Strike Medal "for Valour."

 She spoke at a public meeting in West Hampstead in March 1913.
 On 24 May she chained herself to the gates of Buckingham Palace and on 14 June she was dressed in white on her trike in the funeral procession for suffragette Emily Wilding Davison, who was killed while reaching for the reins of the King's horse at the Epsom Derby.

 Billinghurst also took part in the mass deputation of suffragettes to petition King George V on 21 May 1914.
 Although she was not arrested, two policemen deliberately tipped her out of her tricycle.

 Billinghurst supported the Pankhursts' lead when they decided to prioritise the war over the campaign for women's rights.
 She helped in Christabel Pankhurst's campaign to be elected in Smethwick in 1918.
-However, she had joined the Women's Freedom League and became part of the Suffragette Fellowship.
+However, she had joined the Women's Freedom League (WFL) and became part of the Suffragette Fellowship.
 She supported Jill Craigie's Equal Pay Film Fund.

 Billinghurst stopped her activity for women's suffrage after the Parliament (Qualification of Women) Act 1918 gave some women the vote.
 She later attended the funeral of Emmeline Pankhurst and the unveiling of Emmeline's statue in 1930.

 Family

-In 1911, she was residing with her parents at 7 Oakhurst Road, Lewisham.
+In 1911, she was residing with her parents at 7 Oakhurst Road, Lewisham, London.

 Billinghurst lived in the garden house of her property "Minikoi", Sunbury, Surrey (then in Middlesex), with her adopted daughter, "Beth".
 Beth has since written a book describing her relationship with her adoptive mother.
 Her brother was Alfred John Billinghurst, an artist, with whom she lived after 1914.